dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 Steel cable under its own weight

 The stiffness of a material should not be confused with its strength!
 Strength is the stress (a pressure) at which the substance breaks; it is denoted 𝜎y.
 Like stiffness, it is an energy density.
 The dimensionless ratio 𝜎y/𝜎, called the yield strain 𝜖y, has a physical interpretation: the fractional length change at which the substance breaks.
-For most materials, it lies in the range 10−3…10−2—with brittle materials (such as rock) toward the lower end.
+For most materials, it lies in the range 10−3…10−2 — with brittle materials (such as rock) toward the lower end.
 Using the preceding information, estimate the maximum length of a steel cable before it breaks under its own weight.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae